Unable to Golf, Trump Unwinds by Attacking Oprah

 Things seem to go off the rails every time President Trump declares it’s “infrastructure week,” but last week was particularly terrible.
 In addition to another horrific mass shooting, the administration was dealing with a number of uniquely Triumpian controversies: the White House’s mishandling of domestic violence allegations against a top aide, new reports suggesting Trump had a system for keeping his mistresses silent, and indictments from Special Counsel Robert Mueller that undercut Trump’s frequent claims that Russia did not meddle in the 2016 election.

 It seemed Trump’s strategy was to keep a low profile.
 After tweeting out just one offensive remark about the Parkland shooting, the president headed to his resort in Florida, and quietly met with several victims and first responders at a hospital on Friday night.
-His friend Geraldo Rivera reported that he was “was deeply affected” by his time spent with the victims, “impressed by their courage,” and “equally distressed by the savagery of their wounds.”
+His friend Geraldo Rivera reported that he “was deeply affected” by his time spent with the victims, “impressed by their courage,” and “equally distressed by the savagery of their wounds.”

 Aides said he’d canceled plans to spend Saturday and Sunday golfing out of respect for the victims, but it seems being cooped up at Mar-a-Lago all weekend wasn’t the healthiest choice.
 Per the Washington Post: